+Are you planning to budget more in the new year?
+Start with home baked bread!
+It’s not only inexpensive, it’s also fun and easy to make, and taste so much better than store bought.
 This crusty tea bread recipe was originally shared with us by the vegan blog, The Tea Guide, but we have updated it.
-I’ve also added options for baking this tea bread in your oven, if you don’t have a bread machine.
+I’ve also added options for baking this tea bread in your oven, if you don’t have a bread maker.

-Punch the dough down.
+- Punch the dough down.
 Grease and flour an 8×4-inch baking pan for the Small Loaf, or a 9×5-inch baking pan for the Large Loaf.
 Shape the dough into a loaf and place it in your prepare pan.
-Cover lightly and let rise until double in size, about 1 hour.
+Cover lightly and let rise in a warm, draft-free space until double in size, about 1 hour.

-Bake at 350°F for 30 to 45 minutes, or until the bread is golden, crusty, and sounds hollow when tapped.
+- Bake the bread at 350°F for 30 to 45 minutes, or until it is golden, crusty, and sounds hollow when tapped.
+(The picture is for the bread machine version.
+An oven-baked version won’t be as narrow and tall!)
 Let the loaf cool for 5 minutes before removing it to a wire rack to cool completely.

 Special Diet Notes: Crusty Tea Bread